PubliusV/data-philosophy/README.md

 - **Identify short and long-term goals.** I refuse to make short-term gains at substantial long-term expense.
 That means I'm not afraid advocate for a quick-and-dirty approach if speed matters more than elegance, but I will make sure it's not at the expense of future data quality, tech-debt, or scalability concerns.

-- **Understand the place you're in.** What's the company's maturity?
+- **Understand your environment.** What's the company's maturity?
 What's the team's capability?
 What's realistic given the constraints?
-A Series A startup with two engineers has different needs than a Series C company with a 50-person tech team.
+What will knock the socks off of leaders at a Series A might seem like a waste of time at a scale-up, not to mention that they have different budgets, priorities, and constraints.

 - **Do the best with what you have.** Optimize for impact given the constraints: I've worked at companies with messy data and limited resources.
 You can still create value; you just have to be smart about where you focus.

 - **Experiment early.** Testing assumptions early aligns decisions to desired outcomes and reduces risk.
-If I'm not sure whether a complex model is worth building, I'll prototype a simpler version first to validate that the approach makes sense (and that the problem is important enough to warrant the effort) before investing in production-grade work.
+Green analysts jump into the deep end head first.
+I know because I've done it.
+But now I've learned that it's almost always more effective to approach projects iteratively, especially when you're doing model development.

 ### The Types of Data Work I Do

-Over the years, I've done a range of data work:
+To shift the focus back onto my work and how it fits into this framework, I've done a variety of data work over the years across the whole stack:

-- **Infrastructure & analytics engineering**: dbt pipelines, semantic layers, self-service BI platforms.
-This is foundational work.
-If your infrastructure is broken, nothing else matters.
+- **Infrastructure & data/analytics engineering**: dbt pipelines, semantic layers, self-service BI platforms.
+This is the __sine qua non__ of our profession; if you have bad or inaccessible data, nothing matters until you fix that problem.

 - **Predictive modeling**: Revenue forecasting (LSTM), customer segmentation (clustering), churn prediction.
 These are the "classic" ML projects, but they're only valuable if they actually inform decisions.

 - **Marketing analytics**: Media mix modeling, multi-touch attribution, incrementality testing.
 This is where I've spent a lot of time.
-Marketing measurement is hard because causality is messy, but getting it right has huge ROI.
+Marketing measurement is hard because causality is messy, but getting it right (or more accurately, getting it 'least wrong') has huge ROI.

-- **Experimentation**: A/B test design, power analysis, statistical rigor frameworks.
-I'm a stickler for experimental rigor because I've seen too many bad decisions made from poorly designed tests.
+- **Experimentation**: A/B test design, multi-armed bandits, bespoke experimental design.
+I'm a stickler for experimental rigor because it's one of the easiest data processes to be sophomoric about.
+Everyone thinks experimentation is simple, until you try to tell them why their sample size of fifty doesn't have the power to detect the effect size they're looking for.

 - **Custom data products**: Streamlit apps, automated reporting, web scraping frameworks, API integrations.
 Sometimes the best solution isn't an analysis; it's a tool that enables someone else to do their job better.

-Each has its place.
-The key is choosing the right ones for the place your organization is in.
-Don't expect your first data hire to be building experimentation frameworks or automated RAG systems in their first year.
-Get the foundation built first, so that your big projects have the impact you need and expect.
+In other words, sometimes data professionals get to dress up as entry-level software engineers for a week, and honestly it's pretty fun.

 ---